 Rare Plants and Trees

-Under the directorship of Mrs. Barnes, the Arboretum gained other rare trees and plants.
-The unusual appearance of the monkey-puzzle tree (Araucaria araucana), which is native to South America's Andes range and a relative of the Norfolk Island pine, has made it a visitors favorite.
-The Arboretum's redwood (Sequoia sempervirens), typically found amid the coastal forests of Northern California, is a rare sight in these parts.
+Under the directorship of Mrs. Barnes, the arboretum gained other rare trees and plants.
+The unusual appearance of the monkey-puzzle tree (Araucaria araucana), which is native to South America's Andes range and a relative of the Norfolk Island pine, has made it a visitor favorite.
+The arboretum's redwood (Sequoia sempervirens), typically found amid the coastal forests of Northern California, is a rare sight in these parts.